 However, if they didn't create a revision timetable in advance, it's not too late.
 Help them to decide which topics / subjects they feel are their weakest, such as a specific poem from the Anthology, and prioritise these for revision.
 Planning to revise their weakest topics first will help them feel more prepared and more confident which, in turn, will help them to feel less anxious and overwhelmed.

-As the exams get closer, your child may feel that they need to make the most of the time they have left and might be tempted to revise for hours on end.
+As the exams get closer, your teenager might feel they need to make the most of the time they have left and might try to revise for hours on end.

 However, most professionals recommend that students should actively revise for around 45 mins - 1 hour and then take a brief break as this will give them a chance to rest and process the information they have learned.